cloud-gov/pages-uswds-gatsby/README.md

 ## Things to Note

-- The Federalist script runs the Gatsby build with the `--prefix-paths` flag.
+- The cloud.gov Pages script runs the Gatsby build with the `--prefix-paths` flag.
 This is necessary to make sure all internal internal links point to the correct path for preview deployments.
 - Always use the `Link` component provided by Gatsby for internal links, see previous note.
 - Importing USWDS images can be done straight from their local location in `node_modules`.
 See [Banner.js](https://github.com/18F/federalist-uswds-gatsby/blob/main/src/components/banner.js) for an example.
 - This is built from the default [Gatsby default starter](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-default/), you can view the documentation there to see more of what is included.